• ECTS

 * Radon transform and 2D image reconstruction

-* X-ray transform and 3D image reconstruction
+* Converted into X-rays and 3D image reconstruction

-* Some overviews of medical imaging techniques
+* Some insights into medical imaging techniques

 Read more